niccokunzmann/first_timer_scraper/README.md

   It removes the container and all the cache when the container stops.

-When you ran the command, you can visit <http://localhost:8080>, submit credentails and scrape repositories.
+When you ran the command, you can visit <http://localhost:8080>, submit credentials and scrape repositories.

 You can build the Docker image like this:

     docker build . -t niccokunzmann/first_timer_scraper

 Deployment
 ----------